AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 #### Third person with methods in reference documentation

-When you are writing reference documentation for a method, phrase the main method description in terms of what it does ("Gets," "Lists," "Creates," "Searches"), rather than what the developer would use it to do ("Get," "List," "Create," "Search").
+When writing reference documentation for a method, phrase the main method description in terms of what it does (for example, "gets" or "creates") rather than what a developer would use it to do ("get" or "create).
+The subject is the method.

 #### First person with FAQs